Oreoluwa-IVT/LiPo-Battery-Charger/README.md

 # LiPo-Battery-Charger
 See PCB Design and Schematic below.
-BOM, Gerber files and useful Datasheets are located in folders.
+BOM, Gerber files and useful Datasheets are located in folders.View Project on

 ### Schematic